Surgical Procedures: Partial and Total Laryngectomy

 - Injury.

-- Radiation necrosis (cell death) caused by radiation treatment.
+- Radiation necrosis (cell death) from radiation treatment.

 There are a few types of laryngectomy surgeries: